gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Collections/README.md

 ```

 A little detail, but sometimes it matters a lot when you are amid the heat of the code.

-### PriorityQueue Polyfill

-`PriorityQueue<TElement, TPriority>` provided by `Gapotchenko.FX.Collections` module is an implementation of the prioritized queue available in .NET 6.0+.
-The polyfill makes it available to all other supported .NET versions.

 </details>